A Function Based on Chebyshev Polynomials as an Alternative to the Sinc Function in FIR Filter Design: The Performance of the Adjusted Grace Filter

+Table 9.1 illustrates that in this case the discretization compensation algorithm does more than just zero out the first \emph{z} even derivatives of the frequency response at zero frequency.
+A row-wise comparison of the columns shows that the algorithm also has the effect of bringing the higher order even derivatives of the frequency response at zero frequency more into agreement with the corresponding even derivatives of the Fourier transform of the corresponding Grace function. {}

-Adjusting the filter coefficients to make the first $z=n-p-1$ even derivatives of the frequency response evaluated at zero frequency equal to zero does not imply that the frequency response will decrease monotonically in the pass band, i.e., that there will be no ripple.
-There is the possibility that the discretization compensation algorithm will suppress the amplitude of ripples near zero frequency while amplifying the amplitude of ripples at higher frequencies, particularly in the neighbourhood of the transition region.
+Adjusting the filter coefficients to zero out the first $z=n-p-1$ even derivatives of the frequency response evaluated at zero frequency flattens the frequency response in the neighbourhood of $f=0$.
+However there remains the possibility that the discretization compensation algorithm could suppress the amplitude of ripples near zero frequency while amplifying the amplitude of ripples at higher frequencies.
+The general issue of the monotonicity of the pass band frequency response for the adjusted Grace filter will now be addressed.

+{} In Section 6 the Fourier transform of the Grace function was transformed by Equation 6.1 to highlight the nature of the Fourier transform in the pass band.
+The frequency response of the adjusted Grace filter, $\mathrm{h}(f,m,n,p)$, can be similarly transformed to highlight the nature of the frequency response in the pass band:

+The transformed frequency response of the adjusted Grace filter is plotted in Figure 9.1 for $m=15$, $n=10$ and $p=0,5,6,7,8,9$.
+The frequency has been scaled by dividing the frequency by the reference frequency, $f_{r}$, given by Equation 7.7:

+Figure 6.1 shows the transformed Fourier transform of the Grace function for the same values of \emph{n} and \emph{p}.
+The corresponding curves in Figures 6.1 and 9.1 are virtually coincident over the entire pass band. {}

-If this problem occurs it is likely to manifest at smaller values of the filter parameters where the adjustments made to the filter coefficients are the largest.
-Therefore the frequency response for the discretization compensation algorithm was checked for both pass band ripple and irregular stop band ripple for values of \emph{m} from 3 to 100, values of \emph{n} from 2 to $m-1$ and values of \emph{p} from 0 to $n-2$.
-For each of these 161700 sets of filter parameters the derivative of the frequency response was calculated at 2000 equally spaced points over the frequency interval $\left[0,1\right]$.
-A change in the sign of the derivative corresponds to an extremum in the frequency response.
-The ripple amplitude is defined as the difference between the highest maximum and the lowest minimum in the pass band frequency response.
+The close agreement in this particular case motivated a systematic comparison between the transformed frequency response of the adjusted Grace filter, $\mathrm{f}^{\prime}(\phi,m,n,p)$, and the transformed Fourier transform of the corresponding Grace function, $\mathrm{f}(\phi,n,p)$.
+Ripple in the pass band is most likely to manifest at smaller values of the filter parameters where the adjustments made to the filter coefficients are the largest.
+Therefore values of \emph{m} from 3 to 50, values of \emph{n} from 2 to $m-1$ and values of \emph{p} from 0 to $n-2$ were considered.
+For each of these 19600 cases $\mathrm{f}^{\prime}(\phi,m,n,p)$ and $\mathrm{f}(\phi,n,p)$ were calculated at 1000 equally spaced points over the frequency interval $\left[0,f_{r}\right]$ or $\left[0,1\right]$ on the $\phi$ scale.
+The metric used for the comparison in each case, $\Delta\mathrm{f}$, is the root mean square (rms) of the differences between the \emph{q} sets of points, i.e.: